 Animals generate their own heat, but winter winds steal it away while snow blocks their movement and ice threatens their water supply.
 Proper shelter preparation keeps animals healthy, reduces feed requirements, and prevents emergency veterinary visits during the worst possible weather.
 Each species needs specific accommodations, but core principles apply across all livestock.

-• Verify gate latches work smoothly—ice makes everything stick
+- Verify gate latches work smoothly as ice makes everything stick

 The thermal equation for livestock is straightforward: dry animals stay warm, warm animals need less feed, and well-fed animals maintain body condition through spring.
 Drafts increase this feed requirement by up to 30%, while proper windbreaks reduce it proportionally.